jlopep09/Simulacion-Hamming/README.md

 Y - Input Decoder

-N - Canal Noise Tolerance
+Y - Canal Noise Tolerance

 __________________________________________

-The jdk that im using is amazon coreto 17.0.9
+The jdk that im using is 21 SDK from module hamming simulation